vaibhavantil2/core/docs/capabilities/04_windows/02_workspaces/04_workspaces-api/workspaces-api.md

 | `allowExtract` | If `false`, will prevent the user from extracting the window from the Workspace. |
 | `showCloseButton` | If `false`, will hide the Close button on the window tab. |

-To set the locking properties of a Workspaces and any of its elements when creating it, use the `config` property of the [`WorkspaceDefinition`](../../../../reference/core/latest/workspaces/index.html#!WorkspaceDefinition) object.
+To set the locking properties of a Workspace and any of its elements when creating it, use the `config` property of the [`WorkspaceDefinition`](../../../../reference/core/latest/workspaces/index.html#!WorkspaceDefinition) object.
 The locking configuration of a Workspace element will override the locking configuration of the Workspace:

 ```javascript
 const definition = {